tomelkin/enhanced_table/README.md

 Columns that are Managed Text types or Managed Number types can have their text or backgrounds coloured based on their defined reporting colour.
 (See Project Admin -> Card Properties)

-There are two parameters that can be used to colour a table.
+There are two parameters that can be used to colour a table:

 * The first parameter is 'table-color-option' -> this parameter will define default colouring option for table The options for this parameter are : 'off', 'text' and 'background'.
-This parameter is optional, and by default is set to 'off' e.g.
+This parameter is optional, and by default is set to 'off'

     {{
       enhanced_table
         query: SELECT 'Total Planning Estimate', 'Priority' WHERE Type = 'Defect'